-This document is administered by the DCA Service, which is managed by Nikhef, the Dutch national institute for subatomic physics for the benefit and purpose of the Dutch National e-Infrastructure coordinated by SURF, and for the activities of the Authentication and Authorisation for Research and Collaboration project AARC and its successors.
+This document is administered by the DCA Service, which is managed by Nikhef,RCauth.eu Policy Management Authority (PMA) as established under the Dutch national institute for subatomic physics for the benefit and purposeterms of the Dutch National e Infrastructure coordinated by SURF, and for the activities of the Authentication and Authorisation for Research and Collaboration project AARC and its successors.

+Governance Model.
 The Organisation contact details are:

-DutchGrid CA c/o Nikhef
+DutchGrid CARCauth PMA c/o Nikhef